Real Estate Tax Payments

 County and municipal governments, as well as local taxing authorities (such as the School Board and South Florida Water Management District, Children's Trust), determine tax rates (also known as millage rates).
 The rate is multiplied against the assessed value of the property, minus exemptions, to determine the amount of taxes due.

 Tax notices are mailed on or before Nov.
-1. Property tax payments were extended to April 15.
-If you don't receive your tax notice in November, call the Tax Collector's office to request a duplicate.
-Taxes become delinquent on April 16 and additional interest and fees will be added to the bill.
+1. If you don't receive your tax notice in November, call the Tax Collector's office to request a duplicate.
+Taxes become delinquent on April 1 and additional interest and fees will be added to the bill.

 According to Florida Statute 197.122, all property owners are held to know that taxes are due and payable annually.
 They are charged with the duty of ascertaining the amount of current and delinquent taxes due.
 If a taxpayer does not receive a tax notice in November, it is the taxpayer's responsibility to contact the Tax Collector's Office to request a duplicate tax notice.

 The Miami Dade County Tax Collector's Office now offers property owners the convenience of receiving their 2020 Tax Bill electronically.
-Sign up by visiting https://miamidade.county-taxes.com/public.
+You will also continue to receive your annual tax notice on or before Nov.
+1. Sign up to receive your tax bill electronically.

 - Under TaxSys Search, enter a name, address, or account (folio) number